 For more information about BYOD, in the Junior School, click here.

 Music, Drama and Visual Art: Specialist teachers work across the Junior School to develop students’ skills in Music, Drama and Visual Art.
-The program is designed to build skills, identify gifts and create and foster talented performers, as can be seen through the many capable groups across the Junior, Middle and Senior Schools.
+The program is designed to build skills, identify gifts and create and foster talented performers, as can be seen through the many capable groups across the Junior and Secondary Schools.

 Year 3 students learn a stringed instrument as part of their music program.
 An instrument is provided by the College for each child to learn and practise on throughout the year.
 Many students continue on with their music tuition and join the various music ensembles available.